4W4I5/Semester-5-Notes/OS/OS 24 August, 2023.md

 ### 1.4 What is an interrupt

-### 1.5 How are multiple interrupts dealt with
+### 1.5 How are multiple interrupts dealt with by settings priority

-### 1.6 What characteristics distinguish the various elements of a memory hierarchy
+### 1.6 What characteristics are observed while going up the memory hierarchy

-### 1.7 What is a cache memory
+### 1.7 What are the trade-off that determine the size of the cache memory

 ### 1.8 What is the difference b/w a multiprocessor & a multicore system